 From the Home page, click on the “Manage Jenkins” link:

 From there, you can access to a wide set of options which will let you configure (and update too using plugins) your Jenkins configurations.
 As first step, we will need to enter the location for our JDK installation and our Maven home.
-Click on the Global Tool Configuration link:
+Click on the Tools Configuration link:

 You will be taken to the Configuration panel.
 From there, you can configure the JDK Home and the Maven Home to be used.